airbytehq/airbyte/docs/integrations/sources/google-ads.md

 ### Step 1: (For Airbyte Open Source) Apply for a developer token

 To set up the Google Ads source connector with Airbyte Open Source, you will need to obtain a developer token.
 This token allows you to access your data from the Google Ads API.
-Please note that Google is selective about which software and use cases are issued a developer token.
+Please note that Google is selective about which software and use cases are issued this token.
 The Airbyte team has worked with the Google Ads team to allowlist Airbyte and ensure you can get a developer token (see [issue 1981](https://github.com/airbytehq/airbyte/issues/1981) for more information on this topic).

 1. To proceed with obtaining a developer token, you will first need to create a [Google Ads Manager account](https://ads.google.com/home/tools/manager-accounts/).
 Standard Google Ads accounts cannot generate a developer token.